 (September 1, 1953 – September 10, 2020)

 It was during my last visit during my graduate-studies years when she insisted on an extended merienda at a café near the press.
-She asked me about the books I’d written, so I described the first and second and how one differed from the other (demonstrating some chronological development, or so I hoped).
+She asked me about the books I’d written, so I described the first and second and how one differed from the other (demonstrating some teleological development, or so I hoped).
 She responded by mentioning how she convinced O.D.
 Corpuz to allow her to publish his monumental study of Philippine economic history by working on an earlier manuscript of his, and then she came up with the clincher: she wanted a book out of me, during her term as UP Press director.
-Of course she recognized that my grad studies had to remain my priority, so we should look at existing materials that I already had on hand – term papers, reports, notes, and the like.
+Of course she recognized that dissertation writing had to remain my priority, so we needed to look at existing materials that I already had on hand – term papers, reports, notes, and the like.

 What unusual mentors I’ve had, and what an exceptional one Laura was.